Not a member? Sign Up

 Professionals must combine knowledge of the business, legal and pharmaceutical industries to determine if regulations are being followed and in many cases form the link between pharma companies and regulatory authorities, such as the Food and Drugs Agency (FDA) and the European Union.

 Regulatory affairs jobs in the UK and further afield are generally within the pharmaceutical, chemicals, biotechnology, medical devices and cosmetics industries.
-Organisations such as the FDA, also provide roles for those interested in working in the field.
+Organizations such as the FDA, also provide roles for those interested in working in the field.

 As biotechnology plays an increasing role within drug development and the pharmaceutical industry, growing numbers of biotech regulatory affairs positions are opening up.
-Inspection of biotechnology facilities requires a high level of technical knowledge due to the ever advancing systems being used.
+Inspection of biotechnology facilities requires a high level of technical knowledge due to the ever-advancing systems being used.

-Pharma regulatory affairs jobs
+What are Pharma regulatory affairs jobs ?

 Professionals working in pharmaceutical regulatory affairs roles will be required to handle a number of different tasks; from keeping on top of the latest developments within the industry to writing product labels and patent information.